The Pickett Factor (outside) wins the Louisiana Legends Classic at Evangeline Downs

 The $100,000 Louisiana Legends Soiree Stakes featured a field of 10 3-year-old fillies going 1 mile on the turf.
 1-2 favorite Believe in Bertie was sent to the front immediately by Shaun Bridgmohan through fractions of 23.32, 47.19, and 1:11.58.
 5-1 second choice Calamity Jane, 5th early, put in a late rally but Believe in Bertie cruised to a 2 length win in 1:36.85.
 It was another 2 lengths back to 8-1 Sunny Oak third.

-The most interesting looking horse of the night was Painting The Sky who broke badly, trailed all the way, and finished 10th and last place, beaten 30 1/4 lengths as a 47-1 longshot under jockey Junior Inirio.
+THe most interesting looking horse of the night was Painting The Sky who broke badly, trailed all the way, and finished a well beaten 10th and last place.
 The 3-year-old "chestnut" filly is by Yankee Gentleman (Storm Cat) out of Lone Star Quest (Lone Star Sky) and is dual registered as a paint.
 Despite her poor performance here, her lifetime record is 2 wins in 6 starts with $59,160 in earnings.

 One Survivor wins the Louisiana Legends Starter Stakes